revisionfour/parse-whois/README.md

 parse-whois
 =========

-Parses WhoIs lookup data from a text string to an Array of JSON object
+Parses WhoIs lookup data from a text string to an Array of JSON objects

 ## Installation